yeastrc/proxl-web-app/docs/using/peptide.rst

 Modification filter
 -------------------------
 Only peptides with at least one of the checked modifications will be included.
-Note that monolinks are considered modifications of residues in ProXL, so the mass of the crosslinker when found on monolinks is included here.
+Note that monolinks are considered modifications of residues in proxl, so the mass of the crosslinker when found on monolinks is included here.

 Update
 -------------------------
 In order to apply new filter parameters to the shown data, the "Update" button must be clicked.
-This will fetch filtered data from the ProXL server and display the data on the web page.
+This will fetch filtered data from the proxl server and display the data on the web page.

 Save As Default
 --------------------------